 In March 2012, the Company granted 42,000 performance-based share awards to certain executive officers to promote earnings growth.
-The performance condition for these awards was based on targets related to the
+The performance condition for these awards was based on targets related to the Company's fiscal 2012 adjusted diluted earnings per share from continuing operations, a non-GAAP financial measure.
+The recipients earned 25% of the total award based on the Company's actual 2012 results compared to the stated target levels.
+One third of these shares vested on December 31, 2012 and the remaining two thirds will vest on December 31, 2014.

-HURON CONSULTING GROUP INC. NOTES TO CONSOLIDATED FINANCIAL STATEMENTS - (Continued) (Tabular amounts in thousands, except per share amounts)
+NOTES TO CONSOLIDATED FINANCIAL STATEMENTS-(Continued) (Tabular amounts in thousands, except per share amounts)